 The UK Woodland Assurance Standard

 In the late 1990s UK Government bodies worked in partnership with a broad group of organisations representing environmental, economic and social interest to develop the UK Woodland Assurance Standard (UKWAS).
-The UKWAS standard was first published in 2000, with its third edition in 2012 following extensive stakeholder consultation.
+The UKWAS standard was first published in 2000, with its fourth edition in 2018 following extensive stakeholder consultation.
 It provides a common audit standard for independent certification that woodlands in the UK are in sustainable management.

 The UKWAS standard is complementary to the Government’s own standard of sustainable forest management, the UK Forestry Standard (UKFS), which links together all the technical guidelines that are used as the basis for regulation and provision of grant aid.